rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 rocketpool network initialize-voting
 ```
 You only need to do this once.
 It configures the initial snapshot information for a node.
 After you initialize voting, every action taken will update your node's snapshot information.
-**TODO** get the terminal output and show it here!

 ## Allowing RPL Locking

 You may ignore this step if you are only interested in voting on a proposal.
 Allowing RPL locking is only required for those who wish to propose or challenge a proposal.

-RPL locking is a required for proposing and challenging.
+RPL locking is required for proposing and challenging.
 By default, locking RPL for any purpose, will be disabled.
 Node operator's will opt-in to performing governance activities by enabling the locking of RPL from their node or primary withdrawal address.
 You can do so using this command in the Smartnode:

 ```
 rocketpool node allow-rpl-locking